Ahmad-Hamdy/YouTube-Downloader/README.md

 # YouTube-Downloader
-An implementation of a desktop application that downloads you tube videos
+An implementation of a desktop application that downloads youtube videos

 PyQt5 was used for implementing the UI and the threading mechanism Pafy API was used for application interface with YouTube